Hongkong Post e-Cert

 A digital certificate, once generated, cannot be changed.
 If you have changed any information on the certificate such as your name or your e-mail address, you must apply for a new certificate.
 You should also revoke your existing certificate.

-C-12 What are the key lengths supported by Hongkong Post CA?
+C-13 Which hash algorithm are supported by Hongkong Post CA?

 The Hongkong Post Root CA certificate is not pre-installed in standard browsers.
 This means that you will have to load the Hongkong Post Root CA certificate into your browser yourself.
 You need this root certificate to validate a certificate issued by Hongkong Post CA.